Marc103/OV7670-with-FPGA-and-Demosaicing/README.md

 As of now I'm going to call it day.

+almost forgot, to reproduce these results, you need to (manually) write these values to the registers:
+0x12 -> 0000 0101
+0x40 -> 1101 0000
+0x8c -> 0000 0010

+and lastly if you want to try the pattern generator for testing:
+0x71 -> 1000 0101

 ## Suggested Reading
 The basic areas that need to be covered are
 - OV7670 datasheet (https://web.mit.edu/6.111/www/f2016/tools/OV7670_2006.pdf)